-The amount of interfunds receivables and payables at June 30, 2015 is as follows:
+The amount of interfunds receivables and payables at June 30, 2016 is as follows:

-Due to Special Education Center Program Fund from: General Fund \$ 34,289 Due to nonmajor governmental funds from: General Fund Special Education Center Program Fund \$ 380,708 596,157 \$ 976,865
+Due to General Fund from: Special Education Center Program Fund \$ 109,200 Due to nonmajor governmental funds from: Special Education Center Program Fund \$ 619,341

 Amounts appearing as interfunds payables and receivables arise from two types of transactions.
 One type of transaction is where a fund will pay for a good or service that at least a portion of the benefit belongs to another fund.
 The second type of transaction is where one fund provides a good or service to another fund.
 Balances at the end of the year are for transfers that have not cleared as of the balance sheet date.